Keith Ellison: Middle East

-In late March and early April 2007 Ellison was a member of a congressional delegation on a "fact-finding trip to the Middle East".
+In late March and early April 2007, Ellison was a member of a congressional delegation on a "fact-finding trip to the Middle East".
 The group included Representatives Henry Waxman, Tom Lantos, Louise Slaughter, Nick Rahall, Dave Hobson, who were led by Speaker Nancy Pelosi.
 The delegation visited the Church of the Holy Sepulchre and the Western Wall.
 Ellison called his visit to Islam's third-holiest site, the Al-Aqsa Mosque, as "personally moving".
-The group met with Israeli Prime Minister Ehud Olmert and discussed the peace plan devised by the Saudis in 2002.
+The group met with Israeli prime minister Ehud Olmert and discussed the peace plan devised by the Saudis in 2002.
 The delegation also met with Palestinian Authority President Mahmoud Abbas.

 The group's visit to Syria was criticized by the Bush administration, which restated its view that the United States should not have diplomatic relations with state sponsors of terrorism.
-While there the delegation conveyed a message from Olmert to Syrian President Bashar Assad that "Israel is interested in peace if Damascus stops supporting terrorism".
+While there the delegation conveyed a message from Olmert to Syrian president Bashar al-Assad that "Israel is interested in peace if Damascus stops supporting terrorism".
 In Lebanon the group met with Prime Minister Fouad Siniora and Speaker Nabih Berri.
 They also visited the grave of Rafik Hariri and met with his son Saad Hariri.
 In Saudi Arabia the group spoke to King Abdullah and his Shura Council of advisers.
 They praised his peace plan and advocated a greater role for women in his nation's political process.
 Ellison's inclusion in the delegation was praised by council member Abdul-Rahman al-Zamel.
 Ellison called the king a "visionary leader" and said, "Even being in the same country where Mecca and Medina are located was personally uplifting for me."
 Ellison also said he hoped his presence as a Muslim among the delegation conveyed a message to the Israelis and Palestinians that "people can come together.
 Reconciliation is possible."

 Iraq

 On July 28 and 29, 2007, Ellison was among an "all-freshman bipartisan congressional delegation" visiting Iraq, arranged by Defense Secretary Robert Gates and led by Rep. Jerry McNerney.
 Before the trip Ellison told reporters that he would be stopping over in Germany to visit wounded U.S. soldiers being treated there.
-He also said that he respected any politician who visited Iraq, making note of Republican Minnesota Governor Tim Pawlenty, who went in February 2007, along with five other governors.
+He also said that he respected any politician who visited Iraq, making note of Republican Minnesota governor Tim Pawlenty, who went in February 2007, along with five other governors.
 Ellison said, "If this country is going to ask these young people to stand in a war zone, their political leadership should visit them."
 In Iraq the delegation met with Iraqi and U.S. military officials, including Gen. David Petraeus.